 A website with AJAX: Only the place you click will be changed and no loading sign would appear.
 Usually, the web URL would not change so the crawler has to deal with it in a straightforward way.

-Web scraping and anti-scraping techniques are making progress every day.
+With all that said, web scraping and anti-scraping techniques are making progress every day.
 Perhaps these techniques would be outdated when you are reading this article.
 However, you could always get help from us, from Octoparse.
 Here at Octoparse, our mission is to make data accessible to anyone, in particular, those without technical backgrounds.
-As a web-scraping tool, we can provide you ready-to-deploy solutions for all these five anti-scraping techniques.
-Feel free to contact us when you need a powerful web-scraping tool for your business or project!
+As a web-scraping tool, we can provide you with ready-to-deploy solutions for all these five anti-scraping techniques.
+Feel free to contact us when you need a powerful web-scraping tool for your business or project.